dangeredwolf/nova-twitter/README.md

 * Like tweets
 * Retweet tweets
 * Hover over someone's profile picture to get a preview of their profile

+## Bugs

+There are many bugs, and many unimplemented features.

 ## Logging in